Purpose. The Crop Pest Losses and Impact Assessment Working Group was established in 2003 to facilitate the collection of

 Final Report, Feb 10, 2012 PDF, 232KB

 Funding.
 In 2003, the work group was established with funding from the Western IPM Center.
 Our activities are leveraged by resources and in-kind support from the Arizona Pest Management Center and UA Cooperative Extension.
+This program is now funded as a Signature Program of the Western IPM Center.
+Our goal is to expand the tools and approaches we have developed for use in other crops and systems throughout the western region.

 Grant Citation: Fournier, A., P. Ellsworth, J. Palumbo, V. Barlow, W. Dixon, M. Matheron, W. McCloskey.
 Crop Pest Losses and Impact Assessment Working Group. $12,000 (Jan 2012 - Dec 2012).